 Books: Anyone keen to help persons with dementia/ caregivers can get an idea of how to help by understanding more about dementia and its care.
 Many books include tips to caregivers on how to get help, and concerned persons can use this to know what sort of help to offer.

-The 36-Hour Day: A Family Guide to Caring for Persons with Alzheimer Disease, Related Dementing Illnesses, and Memory Loss in Later Life (Nancy L Mace, Peter V Rabins): This classic book includes a chapter ‘Getting Outside Help’ which has suggestions on how caregivers can get help from outsiders.
+The 36–Hour Day – A Family Guide to Caring for People Who Have Alzheimer Disease, Other Dementias, and Memory Loss (Nancy L Mace, Peter V Rabins): This classic book includes a chapter ‘Getting Outside Help’ which has suggestions on how caregivers can get help from outsiders.
 You can use this chapter to know what sort of help you can offer.
 The help you offer and the way you offer it has to be suitable for your cultural setting, so suggestions in the book may need to be adapted.
 Of course, suggestions would need to be tuned for your cultural setting and available support systems.
 Available as paperback and Kindle on Amazon.
 Older versions may be just as helpful.
 Read about this book and also see our list of books suggestions at: Books on dementia and care.